When Ronald Reagan and Gerald Ford Considered a Co-Presidency in 1980

-By having Ford run for the vice-presidency, the Republicans could trot out a "dream ticket" against Jimmy Carter.
-Ford's midwestern roots would provide some geographic balance for a Californian like Reagan, and Ford obviously had tons of Washington experience, something Reagan lacked.
+By having Ford run for the vice presidency, the Republicans could trot out a "dream ticket" against Jimmy Carter.
+Ford's midwestern roots would provide some geographic balance for a Californian like Reagan, and Ford obviously had tons of Washington experience—something Reagan lacked.

-The plan quickly hit a snag, though.
-Ford was apparently amenable to the idea of jumping back into the political ring, but he wasn't going to just roll over and be Reagan's second-in-command.
+The plan quickly hit a snag, though: Ford was apparently amenable to the idea of jumping back into the political ring, but he wasn't going to just roll over and be Reagan's second-in-command.
 Ford allegedly agreed to run, but only if he would be given such vastly expanded power as vice president that he and Reagan would form a team of de facto "co-presidents."

 The idea didn't sit well with Reagan's advisers, but Ford had a pretty strong team to make his case.
-Ford's representatives in these negotiations included Henry Kissinger, Alan Greenspan, and Dick Cheney, who had been Ford's White House Chief of Staff.
+Ford's representatives in these negotiations reportedly included Henry Kissinger, Alan Greenspan, and Dick Cheney, who had been Ford's White House chief of staff.
 Ford's team allegedly wanted a heavy say on foreign policy matters; rumors later emerged that Kissinger would have become Secretary of State in the co-presidents' cabinets.
 As one might imagine, Reagan and his team weren't too keen on giving up their foreign policy powers.
 (The same problems supposedly derailed talks of a deal for John McCain to run as John Kerry's vice-presidential candidate in 2004.)

 On the Wednesday afternoon of the convention, Ford sat down for an interview with Walter Cronkite, and by the end of the recording, the whole nation had received signs that the "dream ticket" might be coming together.
 Excitement built throughout the convention's halls, and the deal seemed imminent.